 The UCAT website has more detailed information, including what to do if you:

 This course is offered by the University of Dundee and University of St Andrews and has different admissions tests than other medical degree programmes.
-You are required to sit:
+Application process includes:

 The purpose of GAMSAT is to assess the ability to understand and analyse written and graphically presented material.
 It also measures the ability to reason, make logical conclusions and form judgements.